Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Preliminaries

-\textbf{Connection to data poisoning attack. } Data poisoning attack \cite{steinhardt2017certified, tolpegin2020data} (or label flipping attack) has been extensively studied in both language and vision domains.
-In vision domain, vanilla data poisoning attack assumes that the attacker mix some poisoning data with wrong label into the training data, and the model trained on poisoning data will mis-classify the input, i.e., be poisoned.
-Data poisoning attacks are closely assembling harmful fine-tuning attack in that both of them share a same assumption: the malicious data are mixed in the benign training data and \textit{they cannot be separated with ease}.
-Their goal is also similar, they all aim to poison the model such that the model would give a target output whenever the model recognizing some specific pattern in the input.

-\subsection{Statistical Findings}
+\subsection{Statistical findings}

 In this section, we consistently use Llama2-7B as base model, and fine-tuned it with a mixture of harmful data and SST2 data.
 We consider two main metrics, i.e., \textbf{harmful score (smaller the better)} and \textbf{fine-tune accuracy (larger the better)}.
-The exact definitions of them are available in Section \ref{exp setup}.
-Here we use \textbf{Llama2-7b (non-aligned version)} as base model and then we fine-tune the model on SST2 dataset mixed with a harmful ratio ($p$) of harmful data.
+The exact definitions of these two metrics are available in Section \ref{exp setup}.

+\textbf{Setups}.
+In our experiment, we use \textbf{Llama2-7b (non-aligned version)} as base model and perform safety alignment with a safety dataset BeaverTails \cite{ji2023beavertails}.
+Then we fine-tune the aligned model on SST2 dataset mixed with a harmful ratio ($p$) of harmful data from BeaverTails.
+For alignment, we use AdamW as optimizer with a learning rate 1e-3 and a weight decay factor of 0.1, and train 50 epochs over 1000 pieces of data for alignment.
+For fine-tune tasks, we use the same optimizer with a smaller learning rate 1e-5 and we adopt a fine-tuning epoch of 20 epochs over a total number of 1000 pieces of data.
+For both safety alignment and fine-tuning, we use LoRA \cite{hu2021lora} for efficient training.
+For evaluations of harmful score, we use Beavertails-moderation \cite{ji2023beavertails} to classify whether the model's outputs are harmful or not.